eProsima/Integration-Service/README.md

         ```
       The resulting executable will be located inside the `build/devel/lib/add_two_ints_server` folder, and named `add_two_ints_server_node`.
     * `example_interfaces`: *ROS 1* package containing the service type definitions for the AddTwoInts services examples, for which the *ROS 1* type support files
       will be automatically generated.
-As specified in the services examples tutorials, it must be compiled and installed in the system, using catkin:
+As specified in the services examples tutorials, it must be compiled and installed in the system, using `catkin`:

       ```bash
       ~/is_ws$ cd examples/utils/ros1/